Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Introduction

 Existing physical attacks include adding stickers on Stop signs that make models output Speed limit instead~\cite{roadsigns17}, colorful patterns on eyeglass frames to trick face recognition~\cite{sharif2016accessorize}, and 3D-printed objects with specific textures~\cite{athalye2017synthesizing}.
 However, all existing works add artifacts to the object (such as sticker or color patterns) that are visible to a human.
 In this work, we generate adversarial perturbations on real-world objects that are invisible to human eyes, yet produce misclassifications.
 Our approach exploits the differences between human and machine vision to hide adversarial patterns.

 \fboxsep=0mm \fboxrule=1.5pt

-We show an \emph{invisible physical adversarial example} in Fig. ~\ref{fig:teaser}, generated by manipulating the light that shines on the object.
+We show an \emph{invisible physical adversarial example} in~\figref{fig:teaser}, generated by manipulating the light that shines on the object.
 The light creates adversarial patterns in the image that \emph{only} a camera perceives.
 In particular, we show how an attacker can exploit the \emph{radiometric} rolling shutter (RS) effect, a phenomenon that exists in rolling shutter cameras that perceive a scene whose illumination changes at a high frequency.
-Digital cameras use rolling shutter technique to obtain high resolution images at higher rate and at cheaper price~\cite{albl2020rolling,rswhitepaper}.
-Rolling shutter technology is used in majority of consumer-grade cameras, such as the ones used in cellphones~\cite{kim2020object}, AR glasses~\cite{hololens} as well as for machine vision~\cite{alliedvision,onsemi}.
+Digital cameras use the rolling shutter technique to obtain high resolution images at higher rate and at a cheaper price~\cite{albl2020rolling,rswhitepaper}.
+Rolling shutter technology is used in a majority of consumer-grade cameras, such as cellphones~\cite{kim2020object}, AR glasses~\cite{hololens} and machine vision~\cite{alliedvision,onsemi}.

-Due to the rolling shutter effect, the resulting image under attack light signal contains multi-colored stripes.
-We contribute an algorithm for creating a time-varying high-frequency light pattern that is adversarial to ML models.
+Due to the rolling shutter effect, the adversarially-illuminated object results in an image that contains multi-colored stripes.
+We contribute an algorithm for creating a time-varying high-frequency light pattern that can create such stripes.
 To the best of our knowledge, this is the first demonstration of physical adversarial examples that exploit the radiometric rolling shutter effect, and thus, contributes to our evolving understanding of physical attacks on deep learning camera-based computer vision.